system76/tech-docs/src/models/nebula49-1/assembly.md

 ## Removing the GPU brace:

 The GPU brace provides a mounting point to help keep installed GPUs (or other PCI Express cards) in place while transporting the system.
-It can also be used to mount up to two extra intake fans (one, a `BQ SIW4-12025-MF-PWM`, is optional when purchasing the chassis; a second is not included.)
+It can also be used to mount up to two extra intake fans (two `BQ SIW4-12025-MF-PWM` fans are optional when purchasing the chassis.)

 ![GPU brace](./img/gpu-brace.webp)